Colloquium: Quantum anomalous Hall effect: Magnetically Doped TIs

-As discussed in Sec. \ref{Sec:magnetic}, the ferromagnetic order gaps TSSs and realizes the QAH effect.
-Marriages of band topology and spin magnetism can be achieved via three different routes: (\textit{i}) dilute magnetic doping of a TI, i.e. introducing magnetic ions into TI materials; (\textit{ii}) discovery of single-crystalline materials that host coexisting topological and magnetic states intrinsically; and (\textit{iii}) fabrication of TI/ferromagnetic insulator heterostructures.
-Approach (\textit{i}) was the first to be successful, while the approach (\textit{ii}) has also been achieved in thin films exfoliated from the bulk intrinsic magnetic TI, MnBi$_2$Te$_4$ \cite{deng2020quantum}, which will be discussed in Sec. \ref{Sec:MnBi2Te4} .
+Crystals in the (Bi/Sb)$_2$(Se/Te)$_3$ family share the same rhombohedral crystal structure with the space group $D_{\rm 3d}^5$ ($R\bar{3}m$) with five atoms in one layer, as shown in Fig. \ref{fig2:CrTI}(a).
+These five-atom layers arranged along the \textit{z}-direction are known as quintuple layers (QLs).
+Each QL consists of 3 Se/Te layers and 2 Bi/Sb layers.
+Among the four stoichiometric members, Bi$_2$Se$_3$, Bi$_2$Te$_3$, and Sb$_2$Te$_3$ are topologically nontrivial, whereas Sb$_2$Se$_3$ is a trivial insulator due to its weaker SOC.
+In TI films, the TSSs at the top and bottom surfaces hybridize with each other and open a gap that shrinks exponentially with film thickness.
+The gaps become unobservably small at around 6 QLs in Bi$_2$Se$_3$ \cite{zhang2010crossover,chang2011growth}, 2 QLs for Bi$_2$Te$_3$ \cite{li2010intrinsic}, and 4 QLs for Sb$_2$Te$_3$ \cite{wang2010atomically,jiang2012landau}. \czchang{The ferromagnetic order can be introduced in TI} via three different routes: (\textit{i}) dilute magnetic doping of a TI, i.e. introducing magnetic ions into TI materials; (\textit{ii}) discovery of single-crystalline materials that host coexisting topological and magnetic states intrinsically; and (\textit{iii}) fabrication of TI/ferromagnetic insulator heterostructures.
+Approach (\textit{i}) was the first to be successful, while the approach (\textit{ii}) has also been achieved in thin films exfoliated from the bulk intrinsic magnetic TI, MnBi$_2$Te$_4$ \cite{deng2020quantum} (See Sec. \ref{Sec:MnBi2Te4}).
 Despite significant efforts, the approach (\textit{iii}) has still not been fully successful.
 A large AH effect and even the QAH effect has been claimed to be observed in MBE-grown Cr$_2$Ge$_2$Te$_6$/(Bi,Sb)$_2$Te$_3$/Cr$_2$Ge$_2$Te$_6$ \cite{mogi2019large} and (Zn,Cr)Te/(Bi,Sb)$_2$Te$_3$/(Zn,Cr)Te \cite{watanabe2019quantum} sandwiches.
 We noticed that the ferromagnetic layers in both systems include the element Cr.
 When the MBE growth of these sandwich samples was performed at high temperatures, Cr diffusion inevitably occurs between the middle (Bi,Sb)$_2$Te$_3$ and the Cr-based ferromagnetic surface layers.
 The QAH effect realized in MBE-grown (Zn,Cr)Te/(Bi,Sb)$_2$Te$_3$/(Zn,Cr)Te sandwich heterostructures might represent success of approach (\textit{i}) [i.e. Cr-doped (Bi,Sb)$_2$Te$_3$] instead of approach (\textit{iii}).
-In this section, we will focus on the realization of the QAH effect through approach (\textit{i}).
+This section focuses on the approach (\textit{i}).